mhyoon1/mhyoon1.github.io/about.md

 Prior to working at KETI, I worked as a research engineer at KEPRI from 1994 to 2001.

 ## Teaching Experience
+* Korea University
+* Hanbat University
+* Kyungnam University
+* Korea Polytechnic University

 ## Certificate
+* Technology Transfer Agent

 ## Awards
+* Commendation from Minister of MOTIE

 ## Interests
+I like traveling and taking a picture.
+I am interested in IT devices and appliances.